MachinisteWeb/node-atlas/README.en.md

 };
 ```

-More information to [connect-redis](https://www.npmjs.org/package/connect-mongo) page.
+More information to [connect-mongo](https://www.npmjs.org/package/connect-mongo) page.

-### Change the url hostname and listening port ###
+### Listening URL ###

-It is possible to generate a different url listening other port with `urlHostname` and `urlPort`.
+It is possible to generate a different URL listening other port with `urlHostname` and `urlPort`.
 For example, the local loop listens on port 80 for a script makes the Reverse Proxy from the port 7777 on the 80 with the "http-proxy" module as below:

 ```json
 {